Ada-Developers-Academy/core-unit-2/sorting-algos/insertion-sort.md

         i += 1
 ```

+Compare this code with this detailed explanation of the algorithm:

-- Loop through the entire list
+- Loop through the entire list with `i` representing the first position of the unsorted sub-array
-- Find the first element of the unsorted list.
-This is the element that needs to be inserted, called `to_insert`
+- Store the first element of the unsorted list in a temporary variable called `to_insert`
 - Find the correct index to insert the value `to_insert`
-  - Loop through the sorted list
+  - Loop through the sorted list from back to front
-  - Compare the values between the item we're inspecting, and `to_insert`
+  - Compare the values between the item at the position we're inspecting, and `to_insert`
   - Swap if needed
-- Increase the indices, so that the sorted list grows, and the unsorted list shrinks
+- Increase the outer index `i` so that the sorted list grows, and the unsorted list shrinks

+This implementation sorts the array in-place.
+Because the original array is modified, no return statement is needed.

 ## Check for Understanding